actifyjs/actify/src/docs/components/popover.md

 # Popover

-> Tooltips display brief labels or messages
+> A Popover can be used to display some content on top of another.

 ## Usage